statgen/colocus-ui-vue3/src/docs/feedback.md

-Please provide any feedback you may have regarding the Colocus software by filling out our <a target="_blank" rel="noopener noreferrer" href="https://forms.gle/9idPsYcUcKDBqS8s6">Google Form</a>.
+Please provide any feedback you may have regarding the Colocus software by filling out our <a class="coLink font-weight-bold" target="_blank" rel="noopener noreferrer" href="https://forms.gle/9idPsYcUcKDBqS8s6">Google Form</a>.